 \section{A practical localized multiscale method}

-As mentioned before, a major drawback of the above multiscale approach is that it evolves around globally solving auxiliary corrections.
-Based on the decaying behavior of these corrections that has been proved in the previous section, we now introduce a localized---and thus practical---method that achieves similar convergence properties as its non-localized prototypical version.
+As mentioned before, a major drawback of the above multiscale approach is that it evolves around solving auxiliary corrections globally.
+Based on the decaying behavior of these corrections, which was proved in the previous section, we now introduce a localized---and thus practical---method that achieves similar convergence properties as its non-localized prototypical version.

 Following the ideas of the localization strategy for the LOD in the conforming setting as introduced in~\cite{HenningP13}, we define an element-wise localization procedure.
 The localization of the element corrections defined in~\eqref{eq:saddlepointCorEle} leads to the following saddle point problem: find $(\corOp_\elem^\ell\xi_\coarse,\lambda_{\coarse,\elem}^\ell) \in \skeletalSpace_\fine(\Nb^\ell(\elem)) \times \traceSpace_\coarse(\Nb^\ell(\elem))$ such that